NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 		* Jellyfin's db is thus RAG'ified by LangChain

-	* Python uses fuzzywuzzy to spot known media content in replies from ollama-LancgChain and present them as Jellyfin links for users to select
+	* Python uses fuzzywuzzy to spot known media content in replies from ollama-LangChain and present them as Jellyfin links for users to select

 	* The plugin provides settings for 2 Jelly-Ollama servers, Primary and Secondary